tips & advice for the 2nd photographer at weddings

 The stories I could tell …

-In discussing this topic with a few friends to make sure I covered everything for this article, this specific topic was mentioned by every photographer I canvased — the second photographer’s business ethics.
+In discussing this topic with a few friends to make sure I covered everything for this article, this specific item was mentioned by every photographer I canvased — the 2nd shooter’s business ethics.

 Don’t hand out your own business cards.